yasser9947/animations/README.md

 then in termnal do this :
 ```
-cd src
+npm i react-animation-h3ro-yasir
 ```

-download the files from hare , do not clone it !

-put your download files in src

-in you app :
+in you app  or your componend :

 ```
 import Circle4 from './animations-yasser/LoadingPages/Circle4'